Lena Christensen

+Lena Christensen (ลีน่า คริสเตนเซ่น, born 1978) is a Thai-Danish actress, television presenter and singer.
+She starred in the films The Tesseract (2003) and SARS Wars (2004).

+Career

+Christensen also starred Indian films by starring opposite Shreyas Talpade in Bombay to Bangkok, a Hindi film released in January 2008.
 In Thailand, she hosts an aerobics exercise television show and appears on a travel program.
-She has released an album, Lena Body Beats, on GMM Grammy.
+She released an album in 1997, Lena Body Beats, on GMM Grammy.
 For Bombay to Bangkok, Christensen was chosen from around 200 Thai actresses who auditioned for the role.

+Personal life

+Christensen's elder sister, Piacher, is an actress and model in the 1990s.